jadecobra/python_tdd_exercises/source/data_structures/none.rst

     AssertionError: None is not an instance of <class 'bool'>

-* GREEN: make it pass
+* green: make it pass

   I change ``assertIsInstance`` to ``assertNotIsInstance`` in ``test_is_none_a_boolean`` to make the test pass